mind-inria/mri-nufft/docs/explanations/nufft.rst

 .. note::

-    - Multi-coil operators (e.g with coil sensitivities) wraps around the Gram Operator easily,but don’t have a global Toeplitz structure, however they have a “toeplitz-like structure” that can be used [7]_.
-It is not clear yet if this is more efficient than the classic SENSE operator.
+    - Multi-coil operators (e.g with coil sensitivities) wraps around the Gram Operator easily,but don’t have a global Toeplitz structure, however they have a “toeplitz-like structure” that can be used [9]_.
+It is not clear yet if this is more efficient than the classic SENSE operator, and is not implemented in MRI-NUFFT yet.

-    - For off-resonance correction, see [3]_
+    - For off-resonance correction, see [3]_, this is not implemented as well.

 Computing the Toeplitz Kernel